 We have created an easy way for you to check your family for head lice infestation.
 It is as simple as combing through the hair with a lice comb and you do not need to be a lice expert.
-See the printable infographic below with our easy steps to check for head lice infestation.

 Here are a few tips when checking for head lice: